Fulton River District, Chicago

-Fulton River District is a Chicago neighborhood located on the edge of Chicago's downtown, northwest of the Loop.
+The Fulton River District is a Chicago neighborhood located on the edge of the city's downtown, northwest of the Loop.
 The district is bounded by the Chicago River to the east, the Kennedy Expressway to the west, Ohio Street to the north and Madison Street to the south, making it part of the Near West Side and West Town community areas of Chicago in Cook County, Illinois, United States.
 Just across the expressway to the west is the Fulton Market District (Fulton Market).
 Money magazine ranked the neighborhood as #4 best place to live in the United States in 2019.

 History

 James Thompson's original 1830 plat of Chicago was centered on Wolf Point at the fork of the Chicago River and included much of the area that is today the Fulton River District.
 The street grid and block layout imposed on this small area defined the pattern of Chicago's development as the city grew.